anguschou2/Computer-Programming-Project/README.md

     #then status base remains 0
         print('Weather status is considered Medium')
     #then print "Medium"
-    elif "sunny" in status_input or "clear" in status_input:
+    elif "sun" in status_input or "clear" in status_input:
     #starts elif statement using inputted status
     #if the status input has any of the keywords...
         status = 1